mlesnoff/Jchemo.jl/README.md

 Some models, such as PLSR models, are both a transform operator and a predictor.

-Ad'hoc **pipelines** of operations can also be built.
+**Ad'hoc pipelines** of operations can also be built, using function [`pip`](https://github.com/mlesnoff/Jchemo.jl/tree/master?tab=readme-ov-file#pipelines).
 In Jchemo, a pipeline is a **chain of *K* modeling steps** containing
 - either ***K* transform steps**,
 - or ***K* - 1 transform steps** and **a final prediction step**.

-The pipelines are built with function [`pip`](https://github.com/mlesnoff/Jchemo.jl/tree/master?tab=readme-ov-file#pipelines).

 *Keyword arguments*

-The keyword arguments required/allowed in a function can be found in the [Index of function section](https://mlesnoff.github.io/Jchemo.jl/stable/api/) of the documentation, or in the REPL by displaying the function's help page, for instance for function [`plskern`](https://mlesnoff.github.io/Jchemo.jl/stable/api/#Jchemo.plskern-Tuple{})
+The keyword arguments required or allowed in a given function can be found in the [here](https://mlesnoff.github.io/Jchemo.jl/stable/api/) or in the REPL by displaying the function's help page.
+For instance for function [`plskern`](https://mlesnoff.github.io/Jchemo.jl/stable/api/#Jchemo.plskern-Tuple{})

 ```julia
 julia> ?plskern